-In their submissions to the AEMC issues paper, the issue of cycling was raised by two NSW generators: Delta Electricity and Macquarie Generation.38 These stakeholders submitted that they noticed a pattern of cycling behaviour where the intervention threshold is breached and reset over a period of hours or sometimes over trading days.
+The issue of cycling was raised by two NSW generators: Delta Electricity and Macquarie Generation.
+These stakeholders submitted that they noticed a pattern of cycling behaviour where the intervention threshold is breached and reset over a period of hours or sometimes over trading days.
 This results in higher negative IRSRs being paid for by the market customers in the importing region.